History of Sylhet: Ancient

-According to historians, Sylhet was an expanded commercial centre inhabited by Brahmans under the realm of the Harikela and Kamarupa kingdoms of ancient Bengal and Assam.
-Buddhism was prevalent in the first millennium.
+According to historians, Sylhet was an expanded commercial centre inhabited by Brahmins under the realm of the Harikela and Kamarupa kingdoms of ancient Bengal and Assam.
+The Nidhanpur copperplate inscription of the 7th-century gives a detailed account 56 gotras of Vaidika Brahmanas settling in and around village of Nidhanpur.

 The Hindu epic known as the Mahabharata mentions the marriage of Duryodhana of the Kauravas into a family in Habiganj, Sylhet.
 The Purana also mentions the hero Arjuna travelling to the Jaintia to regain his horse held captive by a princess.
 The region is also home to two of the fifty-one body parts of Sati, a form of Durga, that fell on Earth according to accepted legends.
-Shri Shail and Jayanti are where the neck and left palm of Sati fell and are Shakti Peethas.
+Shri Shail and Jayanti are where the neck and left palm of Sati fell and are Shakta pithas.

 The Gour Kingdom, established in the 7th century, took part in many battles with its neighbouring states.
 Eventually it would split into two - Gour (Sylhet) and Brahmachal (South Sylhet/modern-day Moulvibazar).
 The region was also home to many petty kingdoms such as Laur and Jagannathpur and part of larger kingdoms such as the Jaintia and Twipra Kingdoms.
 In 640, the Raja of Tripura Dharma Fa planned a ceremony and invited five Brahmans from Etawah, Mithila and Kannauj.
 To compensate for their long journey, the Raja granted them land in a place which came to be known as Panchakhanda (meaning five parts) in Western Sylhet.
-Towards the end of the millennium, the Candras ruled over Bengal.
+Towards the end of the millennium, the Chandras ruled over Bengal.

 A 930 AD copper-plate of Srichandra, of the Chandra dynasty of East Bengal, was found in Tengubazar Mandir, Paschimbhag, Rajnagar detailing his successful campaign against the Kingdom of Kamarupa.
 In the early medieval period, the area was dominated by Hindu principalities, which were under the nominal suzerainty of the Senas and Devas.
 The history of the dynasties in the region is documented by their copper-plate charters.